usri/aks-levelup/Security/README.md

 - Network Security in AKS
 - Role Based Access Control on AKS
 - Azure AD pod-managed identities on AKS
-- Storing Secrets in AKS (still under development)
+- Storing Secrets in AKS

 In this tutorial we will be using Azure CLI and Azure Portal to manage the Azure resources.